flybaseio/status/README.md

 - `outage` to identify an outage.
 - `degraded` to identify an issue causing degraded performance.

+On top of that, you can add labels that start with `system:` and they will show what system the issue is related to.
+For example `system:blog` would show an issue with our blog.

 Labeling an issue with any of these tags will reflect on the status page.

 ## [MIT Licensed](https://raw.githubusercontent.com/flybaseio/status/gh-pages/LICENSE)